ruhaansaiyad/Team-7-AVC-Project/README.md

 - The robot program is responsible for creating the robot, and the server program for hosting it.
 Hence, the server must be run before the robot.
 - Before the initial use, the files for both parts of the program must be made into execuables.
 This is done through an included makefile which is explained below.
 - The correct version of MinGW relative to the OS must be installed or else the compilation/make will fail.
+- To change the stage, edit the config.txt file and in the first line there will be a 'core.txt'.
+Change it to 'completion.txt' or 'challenge.txt' for other levels.
+This does not require recompiling.

 ### Windows: